Jorduque16/ansible-tool-box/README.md

     make configure-linux
 ```

+Pay attention to the console because it will request you the root password for you local machine.

 ___

 ## Contribution

-This project was created with the purpose to improve the local enviroments setup times, if you want to contribute with
+This project was created with the purpose to improve the local environments setup times, if you want to contribute with
 some new steps, extensions or packages, feel free to make a __Pull Request__.
 I will do my best effort to check the
 steps and merge the incoming contributions as soon as possible.

+Also, if you have some suggestion or correction about how I am using ansible to solve this problem, feel free to contact me
+i apreciate every comment and opinion to continue growing and improving my hard skills.

 This has been made by a programmer for programmers.
 ___